nudj/server/readme.md

 # Backups

-1. Ensure you have ssh access to the relevant server (try running `ssh nudj[environment]` in the terminal)
+1. Ensure you have ssh access to the relevant server (try running `ssh nudj[environment]` in the terminal).
+Ignore this step for local env
 1. `yarn`
 1. Ensure you have a `.env-api` file inside each environment dir you want to back up
 1. `make backup[environment]` e.g. `make backupDevelopment`
+1. Enter `nudjtech` password for environment (can be found in 1Password) if requested
+1. Backup will be found in the directory reported in the logs

+# Restoring

+**DANGEROUS!!!
+Restoring completely replaces a DB with new data.
+Please use with caution!**

+**If in any doubt, do not use!!!**

+1. Ensure you have ssh access to the relevant server (try running `ssh nudj[environment]` in the terminal).
+Ignore this step for local env
+1. `yarn`
+1. Ensure you have a `.env-api` file inside each environment dir you want to restore
+1. `make restore[environment] INPUT_DIR=[inputDir]` e.g. `make restoreLocal INPUT_DIR=/Users/nick/dev/nudj/local/dbdump`
+  1. `INPUT_DIR` must be an absolute path to a db backup directory produced by the backup command above
-1. Enter `nudjtech` password for environment (can be found in 1Password) when requested
+1. Enter `nudjtech` password for environment (can be found in 1Password) if requested

 # Releases